10 Best Things To Do In Mijas Pueblo, Spain

 How to get to Mijas Pueblo?

-Mijas Pueblo is located about 8km from Fuengirola, and 35km from Malaga.
-The easiest way to get there is by car.
+Mijas Pueblo is located about 10km from Benalmadena Pueblo, 30km from Malaga, and 35km from Marbella.
+The most convenient way to get to Mijas Pueblo is by car or by bus.

 To Mijas Pueblo by bus